sparkflows/sparkflows-docs/docs/configuration/database/aurora-mysql-db.rst

 -------------

 * Login to AWS.
-* Create Aurora MySQL Database wwhich is accessable from machine where Fire is running.
+* Create Aurora MySQL Database which is accessable from machine where Fire is running.

 Create the DB for Fire in Aurora MySQL
 -------------------------------